Tyrese Noslin: Telstar

 On 8 August 2024, Noslin signed a one-year contract with an option for a second season at Telstar, competing in the Eerste Divisie.
 He made his professional debut on 26 August 2024 as a substitute in a 2–0 home win over Jong PSV.
 Noslin scored his first professional goal on 27 October 2024, netting the winner in a 1–0 victory away to Emmen.
 Operating primarily as a right wing-back, Noslin became a regular starter during the 2024–25 season, making 32 league appearances and scoring three goals.
 On 27 March 2025, the club exercised the option in his deal, extending his contract to 2026.
 Telstar achieved promotion to the Eredivisie via the play-offs, returning to the top flight for the first time in 47 years.

 Noslin made his Eredivisie debut on 10 August 2025, starting in a 2–0 defeat away to Ajax at the Johan Cruyff Arena.
 He scored his first goal in the competition on 5 October, netting in a 2–1 away defeat to AZ.

+Barnsley

+On 14 July 2026, Noslin signed a three-year contract with EFL League One club Barnsley, with a club option of a further year.

 International career

 Noslin is eligible to represent Curaçao through his heritage and played for the Curaçao national under-20 team in 2020.
 He took part in the 2020 CONCACAF U-20 Championship qualifiers, where he made an immediate impact by scoring in a 5–0 victory over Saint Martin.

+On 18 May 2026, he was named by head coach Dick Advocaat in the 26-man squad for the 2026 FIFA World Cup, marking the country's first-ever appearance at the tournament.